vkrasnyan/todo_app/README.md

 uvicorn main:app --host 127.0.0.1 --port 5000 --reload

-The API documentation will be available at: http://localhost:5000/todo/docs To run tests (SQLite is used, no PostgreSQL setup needed):
+The API documentation will be available at: http://localhost:5000/todo/docs To run tests (SQLite is used, no PostgreSQL setup needed): pytest src/tests

 ## 🐳 Docker Setup